tomasgil123/blog-vercel-test/_posts/why-are-render-props-still-useful.md

 export default Home
 ```

-However, many developers recommed to use hooks wherever possible ["instead of render props"](https://dev.to/bettercodingacademy/react-hooks-vs-render-props-vs-higher-order-components-1al0).
-Event the react documentation recommends to ["use hooks instead of render props"](https://reactjs.org/docs/hooks-faq.html#do-hooks-replace-render-props-and-higher-order-components)
+However, many developers recommed to use hooks wherever possible [instead of render props](https://dev.to/bettercodingacademy/react-hooks-vs-render-props-vs-higher-order-components-1al0).
+Event the react documentation recommends to [use hooks instead of render props](https://reactjs.org/docs/hooks-faq.html#do-hooks-replace-render-props-and-higher-order-components)

 ### But then, are render props still useful?

 There is a specific situation where I find render props are still useful.
 Let's go back to the case I commented in the motivation section.
-Let's suppose we have a component called SearchWithAutocomplete (if you want to code along this is the repo of the project:
+Let's suppose we have a component called SearchWithAutocomplete (if you want to code along this is the repo of the project: [render-props-repo](https://github.com/tomasgil123/render-props).

 SearchWithAutocomplete let us search by title our todos.
 This component handles logic related with the filtering of the todos (for the purpose of brevity it is not shown here, but you can check it in the repo) .
 It also handles what happens when an option is selected.
 Then we have the Autocomplete component which displays the todos which include in their titles the query the user entered, and an Input component with some specific styles.
 This is how it looks: